woong0216/Data_Analysis-Online_Random_Forest/README.md

-# Data analysis using Online Random Forest
+# Data Analysis using Online Random Forest

 ## Propose
 - When collecting real-time data, we would like to implement how accuracy.